aschuster3/Team2-Spring-2015-Capstone/README.md

 1. Go to localhost:9000/sessions
 2. Fill in the fields and click "Create".
 All fields are mandatory.
 ID should be an integer.
 All IDs must be unique.

+The email address from which all app related emails are sent from is set in app/util/Tags.java under the variable titled ADMIN_EMAIL.
+Change this to change the email "from" field in all emails.

+User documentation is located in the Support tab of both the Coordinator and Admin dashboards.

+Developer documentation is located in the docs/ folder.
+Open a file in the browser to navigate the documentation.